znuny/manual/source/standardoperations/articlestorage/index.rst

 5. Address Potential Issues:

 - Permission Issues: Ensure that both the Znuny application and the web server have the necessary permissions to read and write to the new storage location.
-- Skipping Problematic Articles: If certain articles cause errors during migration, you can use the --force option to continue the process despite errors:
+- | Skipping Problematic Articles: If certain articles cause errors during migration, you can use the --tolerant option to continue the process despite errors:
-``bin/znuny.Console.pl Admin::Article::StorageSwitch --target ArticleStorageFS --tolerant``
+  | ``bin/znuny.Console.pl Admin::Article::StorageSwitch --target ArticleStorageFS --tolerant``

 Partial Migration
 *****************